1r2/iosparanoid/README.md

 ## Installation

 * Backup your host file at `/etc/hosts`.
-* Replace `<Insert-Here>` to you location server, you can get those number using Pi-Hole.
+* Replace `<Insert-Here>` to you location server, you can get those values using Pi-Hole or similar.
 * Place hosts file at `/etc/hosts`.

 ## Services Blocked